-The Company is exposed to geographic portfolio concentration risks.
+The Company maybe exposed to geographic portfolio concentration risks.

-Properties located in Metro Manila, the commercial capital of the Philippines, account for a substantial portion of the Company's real estate assets.
-Further, its current projects are primarily located within Metro Manila and, in particular, within relatively short distances from the traditional main business districts of Makati City, Ortigas Center, and Bonifacio Global City.
-Due to the concentration of its property portfolio in Metro Manila, a decrease in property values in Metro Manila would have a material adverse effect on its business, financial condition, and results of operations.
+Properties located in Metro Manila, the commercial capital of the Philippines, account for material portion of the Company's real estate assets.
+Vertical projects are primarily located within Metro Manila and, in particular, within relatively short distances from the traditional main business districts of Makati City, Ortigas Center and Bonifacio Global City.
+Due to the concentration of its property portfolio in Metro Manila, a decrease in property values in Metro Manila would have a material adverse effect on its business, financial condition and results of operations.

-To mitigate this risk, as of the date of this Annual Report, the Company has launched projects and contracted land further outside Metro Manila including Bulacan, Pampanga, Batangas, Bataan, Cavite, Laguna, Nueva Ecija and Quezon Province.
+To mitigate this risk, the Company has geographically diversified its portfolio by landbanking and launching projects outside Metro Manila including Bulacan, Pampanga, Batangas, Cavite, Laguna, Quezon Province, Bataan, Palawan, Nueva Ecija and Negros Occidental.
 This allows the Company to mitigate geographic concentration risk.